Work and Study in Japan: Part-Time Jobs for International Students in Japan

 Doorman (ドアマン) refers to bellboys or porters.
 You will welcome guests at the hotel’s front door, carry guest’s luggage, and guide them to their rooms.
 At times you will be asked questions about the hotel, about tourist destinations to visit, and how to get there.

-Cleaning staff is self-explanatory.
+Cleaning Staff is self-explanatory.
 Guest interactions are limited to none as you will be tidying up hotel rooms whilst guests are away or when they’ve checked out.

 International guests are commonplace in hotels so naturally hotels need staff with foreign (not Japanese) language skills.
 Not only can you make use of your native language, you can also enhance your Japanese.
 More importantly, having work experience at a hotel highlights your Japanese proficiency in your resume for future job-searching.